Pekka Buttler, March 2020

 Also Pentax wanted to introduce an interchangeable lens camera smaller than ordinary SLR’s, and Pentax’s solution was the adoption of the smaller 110-type cartridge film in the design of the Pentax 110-series of mini SLR’s.
 While the repertoire of Pentax 110 lenses is relatively diminutive, the lenses themselves are (while also diminutive) of high optical standard, and have been successfully adapted to be used on crop-factor mILC’s (especially Micro Four Thirds).

 In the end, also Pentacon (of East Germany, makers of the popular Praktica SLR’s) abandoned the M42 mount, and introduced the Praktica B-bayonet mount.
-Lenses for the Praktica B-mount were mostly supplied by Pentacon and Carl Zeiss Jena, thus making Praktica B-mount lenses moderately interesting.
+Lenses for the Praktica B-mount were mostly supplied by Pentacon and Carl Zeiss Jena, making Praktica B-mount lenses relatively interesting.

 Sigma is (and has for a long time been) one of the foremost third-party lens manufacturers, and many have used Sigma lenses with mounts by the major players (Canon EF, Nikon F, Pentax K, Sony A, etc. ).
 What some have missed, is that Sigma also has had its own line of cameras, using the Sigma SA mount.
 While certainly less widely available as Sigma’s lenses for other mounts, Sigma SA lenses are available in the marketplace, and might offer one route to adapting Sigma lenses.